Session zu Sozial- und Geisteswissenschaften in IPBES auf der European Ecosystem Services Conference in Antwerpen, Belgien, September 2016

 Session goal:

-Further discuss the role of experts from the fields of the social sciences and humanities (SSH) in the Intergovernmental Science-Policy Platform on Biodiversity and Ecosystem Services (IPBES) and envisage ways forward in order to strengthen the contributions of these experts to IPBES.
-The session was also open to perspectives and experiences from other science-policy interfaces working at different levels of science-policy interactions (global to national).
+Further discuss the role of experts from the fields of the social sciences and humanities (SSH) in the Intergovernmental Science-Policy Platform on Biodiversity and Ecosystem Services (IPBES) and consider ways to strengthen their contributions to IPBES.
+The session was also open to perspectives and experiences from other science-policy interfaces operating at various levels of interactions (global to national).

 Background:

-IPBES aims to integrate different scientific disciplines and forms of knowledge (including indigenous and local knowledge) in its science-based assessments.
-However, a closer look at the disciplinary background of experts involved to date in IPBES (e.g. Multidisciplinary Expert Panel (MEP), Expert groups) revealed a marked disciplinary imbalance between experts from natural sciences and SSH.
-In order to analyze the reasons for the lower degree of participation from the fields of SSH, the German IPBES coordination office was asked by the German Federal Ministry for the Environment, Nature Conservation, Building and Nuclear Safety, and the Federal Ministry of Education and Research in autumn 2014 to further analyse the reasons for this imbalance together with the scientific community.
+IPBES aims to integrate different scientific disciplines and forms of knowledge (including indigenous and local knowledge) into its science-based assessments.
+However, an analysis of the disciplinary background of experts involved to date in IPBES (e.g. in the Multidisciplinary Expert Panel (MEP) and expert groups) revealed a marked disciplinary imbalance in the representation of natural scientists and social scientists.
+To analyze the reasons for the lower degree of participation from the fields of SSH, the German IPBES Coordination Office was asked by the German Federal Ministry for the Environment, Nature Conservation, Building and Nuclear Safety, and the Federal Ministry of Education and Research in autumn 2014 to conduct a further analysis of this imbalance together with the scientific community.

-In a first step, the German IPBES coordination office organized a workshop in November 2015 and invited experts from the fields of SSH from Germany, Austria and Switzerland to discuss the reasons for their low degree of participation in IPBES experts groups.
-In order to shed light on this issue experts involved in the Intergovernmental Panel on Climate Change (IPCC) were also invited to attend the workshop in order to identify possible overarching reasons for this disciplinary imbalance at science policy interfaces.
+As a first step, the German IPBES Coordination Office organized a workshop in November 2015, inviting experts from the fields of SSH in Germany, Austria and Switzerland to discuss the reasons for their low degree of participation in IPBES expert groups.
+To shed light on this issue experts involved in the Intergovernmental Panel on Climate Change (IPCC) were also invited to attend the workshop, with the aim of identifying possible overarching reasons for this imbalance between disciplines at science policy interfaces.
 The outcomes of these discussions were summarized by the participating scientists in a policy brief and a short communication published in the journal Nature.
-Though these initial critical discussions were very fruitful and led to strong recommendations targeting the multi-stakeholder community of the IPBES, it became obvious that diverse experiences and perspectives of experts opened new avenues of possible challenges and opportunities, which influence the role of SSH in IPBES and possibly at science policy-interfaces in general.
+Though these initial critical discussions were very fruitful and led to strong recommendations targeting the multi-stakeholder community of the IPBES, it became clear that diverse experiences and perspectives of experts opened new avenues of possible challenges and opportunities, which influence the role of SSH in IPBES and possibly at science policy-interfaces in general.
 Scientists attending the fourth Plenary of the IPBES in Kuala Lumpur, Malaysia (22 to 28 February 2016) presented the policy brief developed in the immediate aftermath of the November workshop to members of national delegations, to members of the IPBES Multidisciplinary Expert Panel (MEP) and the IPBES secretariat as well as to scientists and other stakeholders.
-This led to a first informal meeting of experts from different countries and UN regions in Kuala Lumpur to discuss the next step(s) emerging from the findings of scientists outlined in the policy brief.
+This led to a first informal meeting of experts from various countries and UN regions in Kuala Lumpur to discuss the next step(s) emerging from the scientists’ findings outlined in the policy brief.

-In a second step, the German IPBES coordination office organized together with a group of international experts1 a session at the European Ecosystem Services Conference in Antwerp, Belgium (19-23 September 2016) to advance the discussions on the role of SSH in IPBES.
-The focus of the session was mainly on discussing reasons for the current status, expectations (including incentives), challenges and most importantly opportunities arising for scientists, for SSH disciplines in general and for IPBES from a stronger involvement of SSH in the IPBES process.
+In a second step, the German IPBES Coordination Office organized a session at the European Ecosystem Services Conference in Antwerp, Belgium (19-23 September 2016) together with a group of international experts1to advance the discussions on the role of SSH in IPBES.
+The session focused mainly on discussing the reasons for the current status, expectations (including incentives), challenges and, most importantly, the opportunities arising for scientists, for SSH disciplines in general and for IPBES from a stronger involvement of SSH in the IPBES process.

 Session Programme